 The final stage involved community consultation and comment to ensure that the needs of the wider community are reflected throughout this plan.
+Insert description of process applied to develop the plan.

 1.3 DEMOGRAPHIC AND PROFILE OF COUNCIL

 Shire Demographics